Live from Daryl's House: The "House"

-From the inception of the show until the 64th episode, Live from Daryl's House primarily took place at Hall's home in Millerton, New York.
+From the inception of the show until the 65th episode, Live from Daryl's House primarily took place at Hall's home in Millerton, New York.
 This home consisted of two Connecticut Valley Houses that were built between 1771 and 1781.
 These houses were disassembled in their original locations and shipped to Millerton, New York where they were reassembled back into their original structures and preserved.
 The houses now sit as one on Hall's 250 acres of farmland, which is located on the New York/Connecticut border 50 miles to the west of their original location.

-Episode 64 was the last show to be filmed from Hall's Millerton, New York, residence.
+Episode 65 was the last show to be filmed from Hall's Millerton, New York, residence.
 In October 2013, Hall began leasing and renovating the Pawling building that once housed the Towne Crier nightclub in Pawling, New York.
-Having remodeled the venue to look like his old home, even naming it Daryl's House, the 65th episode of Live from Daryl's House was filmed at the new location.
+Having remodeled the venue to look like his old home, even naming it Daryl's House, the 66th episode of Live from Daryl's House was filmed at the new location.

 Long known for his passion of restoring historical homes, Hall produced another television show titled Daryl's Restoration Over-Hall.
 This series appeared on DIY Network and was executive produced by Hall, Michael Morrissey and Jonathan Wolfson.
 The show focused on restoring Hall's colonial-era home in Sherman, Connecticut.

 Other locations

-Episode 4 of the series was filmed at Hall's London Townhouse where he performs "Let's Give Them Something to Talk About" with K.T.
-Tunstall.
+Episodes 4 (KT Tunstall) and 8 (Nick Lowe) of the series were filmed at Hall's London townhouse.

 Episode 6 was filmed at the SXSW Austin, TX.

 Episodes 28 and 29 were filmed in Jamaica.

 Episode 40 was filmed at Todd Rundgren's home in Hawaii.

 Episode 69 (Sammy Hagar) was filmed at the Cabo Wabo in Cabo San Lucas, Mexico.

 Band members

 The house band consists of Hall and a core of key members along with several guest musicians based on the genre of the guest star.
-The late T-Bone Wolk was the musical director.
-After Wolk's death in 2010, guitarist Paul Pesco was the musical director until early 2014.
-Hall replaced Pesco as musical director with guitarist Shane Theriot.
+T-Bone Wolk was the first musical director.
+After Wolk's death in 2010, guitarist Paul Pesco was the musical director until early 2014, when Hall replaced Pesco with guitarist and musical director Shane Theriot.

 From the first episode, Wolk's house musicians were guitarist/keyboardist Eliot Lewis, drummer Shawn Pelton, percussionist Everett Bradley, and bassist Zev Katz, who frequently ended episodes with a "Moment of Zev."
-Through Pesco's tenure and into Theriot's, the band coalesced around Lewis, drummer Brian Dunne, bassist Klyde Jones, and percussionist Porter Carroll.
-Dunne, Jones, and Lewis played together in the Average White Band in the 2000s.
-A frequent guest throughout the series is saxophonist Charles DeChant.
+Drummer Steve Holly also made early appearances.
+Through Pesco's tenure and into Theriot's, the band coalesced around Lewis, his ex-Average White Band bandmates drummer Brian Dunne and bassist Klyde Jones, and percussionist Porter Carroll Jr. A frequent guest throughout the series is saxophonist Charles DeChant.
+In 2024, Lewis left the band to pursue solo projects, and Greg Mayo took over on keyboards.

-In 2022, the band toured under the name Daryl Hall and the Daryl's House Band.
+Starting in 2022, the band toured under the name Daryl Hall and the Daryl's House Band.